-Introduces the student to an intermediate level of fabrication techniques such as measurement instrumentation, metal preparation, welding, machines (drills, saws, grinders, mills and lathes), and metal benders.
-Emphasis is placed on the safe use of tooling, pre-planning, and fabrication of structurally sound projects.
+Introduces an intermediate level of fabrication techniques such as measurement instrumentation, metal preparation, welding, machines (drills, saws, grinders, mills and lathes) and metal benders.
+Emphasis is placed on the safe use of tooling, pre-planning and fabrication of structurally sound projects.
 Prerequisites: INDT 135.

 WELD 128 3 credits

 Theory, application and practice of arc and oxyacetylene welding and cutting.